psetinek/simshift/docs/pages/extending_simshift.rst

         "my_new_dataset": get_my_new_dataset,
     }

-Finally, create a configuration file named, e.g. ``my_new_dataset.yaml`` inside the dataset config directory (ADD LINK).
+Finally, create a configuration file named, e.g. ``my_new_dataset.yaml`` inside the dataset `config directory <https://github.com/psetinek/simshift/tree/main/configs/dataset>`_.
 Once this is done, your new dataset can be used in any training or evaluation pipeline by referencing it in your config.

 Adding Models
 -------------

-To add a new model, simply create a class inheriting from ``torch.nn.Module`` in the models folder (ADD LINK) and decorate it with the `@register_model` decorator.
+To add a new model, simply create a class inheriting from ``torch.nn.Module`` in the `models folder <https://github.com/psetinek/simshift/tree/main/simshift/models>`_  and decorate it with the ``@register_model`` decorator.
 An example template would look something like:

 .. code-block:: python